per1234/EtherEventQueue/README.md

 - Returns: 0 == queue has not overflowed since the last check, 1 == queue has overflowed since the last check
   - Type: boolean

-`EtherEventQueue.getNode(IP)` - get the node number of an IP address
+`EtherEventQueue.getNode(IP)` - Get the node number of an IP address.
+Nodes can be defined in EtherEventQueueNodes.h.
 - Parameter: IP - the IP address to determine the node number of
-  - Type: IPAddress
+  - Type: IPAddress or byte
 - Returns: node number, -1 == no match
   - Type: int8_t